 I could have really gone to town on this; Salesforce gives you a link to a website that will teach you all you need to know about what makes up an enterprise integration pattern.
 I spent the best part of a day studying and making notes about what each message type is, what they mean and how they work.
 I summarised it into a diagram to help me understand it better.

-The thing to note for the exam, however, is that in the majority of cases, you’ll be wanting to use middleware.
-There is also a question that came up about the benefits of using an Enterprise Service Bus.
+There is also a question that came up about the benefits of using an Enterprise Service Bus and middleware.
 Here are my takeaways from the integration patterns site – it gave me a much better understanding for all the Technical Process Reviews I’ll be doing soon.

 Request – Reply